 Harwich Train Exhibit

-This past winter our long-running train exhibit came to the end of the line.
-We bid it a fond farewell as it was dismantled and taken back by the members of the Nauset Model Railroad Club.
+Our long-running train exhibit came to the end of the line.
+We bid it a fond farewell in winter 2016 as it was dismantled and taken back by the members of the Nauset Model Railroad Club who had built it more than ten years ago!
 The good news is, the club may soon be gaining more space, which means they may be able to resurrect the exhibit in their club space in Orleans.
 We will keep you posted.

 1983 Thompson’s Clam Bar Documentary